 When applying for life insurance, you’ll be questioned about your health and lifestyle, and the company will compare your answers to those recorded by your doctor.

-While you should always be truthful, one of the simplest ways to obtain the greatest life insurance rates is to include all relevant information about your health routine.
-You’re likely to qualify for a decent life insurance rating if you follow a strict diet and exercise routine that is regularly monitored by your doctor and has had no weight-related problems.
+While you should always be truthful, one of the simplest ways to obtain the lowest life insurance rates is to include all relevant information about your health routine.
+You’re likely to qualify for a decent life insurance rating if you follow a strict diet and exercise routine regularly monitored by your doctor and have had no weight-related problems.